geerdkakes/pcap-analysis/README.md

 - 5-3-2021: added extra offset parameters to help the search when both pcaps are no aligned correctly in time.
 - 4-4-2021: added decoder for rtp packets.
 Now the rtp timestamp is used to recognise which packets belong to a frame.
 - 5-4-2021: added `direction` to packets.
 From source to destination is `up` and the other way around `down`
+- 10-4-2021: possibility to only covert to csv files using a commandline flag.
+Also the input variables to specify the input filename in the configuration file is changed (see config for an example)

 ## Contribute